bjornmeansbear/lectureScripts/ASustainableDesigner.md

 The work was meant to just be “good graphic design” — that it should look like other design, yet be more “good” in that it also embraced various aspects of Sustainability.

-projects took on different shapes, forms, and styles.

 To find new visual themes for sustainable design to draw from.

-Some were fantastical; some were practical.

 ±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±